 Bring Hummingbirds Right To Your Window!

-Check PriceIf you are wondering where the females are, you are not alone.
-Female hummingbirds actually arrive about 10 days after the males in a predictable pattern known as the second wave.
+Check PriceLike many bird watchers, do you wonder where the females are?
+That is understandable.
+It’s typical for female hummingbirds to arrive about 10 days after the males in a phenomenon called the second wave.

 Save this article for later so you don't lose it.
 Enter your email and I'll send it to you now—plus you'll get my favorite backyard birding tips delivered to your inbox.